AccelerationConsortium/ivoryOS/README.md

 ```

 ## Developing
 This is a wip project.
+Here are some future actions.
+1. Support @setter decorator.
+2. Documentation: white paper wip
+3. Compatibility: compatability report to open-source lab hardware APIs will soon be added.
+As of now, due to the limitation of web form, the usability of APIs with object inputs (e.g. Opentron Python API) is very limited.

 ## Authors and Acknowledgement
 Ivory Zhang, Lucy Hao